lucadambo/City-Air-Pollution/README.md

 ### Dependencies

-In the assssspplication, in addition to the dev-dependencies, it was useful to use the dependencies of Axios and Lodash to facilitate the get request and manage any errors.
+In the application, in addition to the dev-dependencies, it was useful to use the dependencies of Axios and Lodash to facilitate the get request and manage any errors.

 ### Installing